-The yearly chained FHPI, our preferred index, has the smallest discrepancy with CPI.
-Part of this remaining difference with CPI could be attributed to the limited ability of CPI to address quality change and substitution (as pointed out by \cite{moulton2018measurement} and others), specifics of product categorization in the apparel segment, and differences in the composition of baskets that consumers purchase via Amazon.
-The difference may also accrue due to Amazon-specific cost improvements and supply-chain logistics.
+The yearly chained FHPI, our preferred index, has the smallest discrepancy with the CPI.
+Part of the remaining difference with the CPI could be attributed to the limited ability of the CPI to address quality change and substitution (as pointed out by \citealp{moulton2018measurement}, and others), to specifics of product categorization in the apparel segment, or to differences in the composition of baskets purchased by Amazon's consumers.
+The difference may also reflect Amazon-specific cost improvements and supply-chain logistics.

-Compared to the FHPI, the matched Fisher index or Adobe’s DPI does not incorporate quality change.
-These indices potentially also suffer from the chain drift problem -- the systematic accumulation of errors due to frequent compounding.
-Compared to FHPI, the Jevons index (compounded geometric means of posted price relatives) does not incorporate quantity weighting.
-It is also a subject to chain drift problems.\footnote{The drift problem (the part created by the measurment error) appears less severely for Jevon's index, at least theoretically, because the index is computed using very many prices so that within-period errors are small.
-Jevons index is a special case of Tornqvist index, with revenue shares for products set to be equal, reducing another important source of chain drift caused by bouncing shares, as pointed out by \cite{ivancic2011scanner}.} Both of these issues cause rather a large discrepancy between the Jevons index and the FHPI.
+In comparison to the FHPI, neither the matched Fisher index nor Adobe’s DPI adjusts for change in the quality of goods sold.
+These indices potentially also suffer from chain drift\textemdash the systematic accumulation of errors due to frequent compounding.
+Compared to the FHPI, the Jevons index does not incorporate quantity weighting, and it is also subject to chain drift.\footnote{Chain drift due to measurment error is less severe for the Jevons index\textemdash at least theoretically\textemdash because the index is computed using very many prices so that within-period errors are small.
+The Jevons index is a special case of the Tornqvist index with revenue shares for products set to be equal.
+This reduces another important source of chain drift due to measurement error in quantity weights, as pointed out by \cite{ivancic2011scanner}.} Both of these issues produce a large discrepancy between the Jevons index and the FHPI.